Tom Hafey: Premierships

 Richmond dominated the 1967 season, running out winners in a classic Grand Final against Geelong.
-In his first two years, the team lost only seven games and Hafey had gone from an unknown coach in the bush to the toast of the football world.
+In his first two years, the team lost only seven games, and Hafey had gone from an unknown coach in the bush to the toast of the football world.
 In hindsight, the 1967 premiership marked a turning point for the game.
-The Tigers were fitter than any team that had gone before and were the highest scoring team since 1950.
+The Tigers were fitter than any team that had gone before and were the highest-scoring team since 1950.
 Australian football, after two decades of defensive-based play, was about to enter an era of high scoring, aided by rule changes, new tactics and better standards of fitness.

 The Tigers started the 1968 season slowly.
 They rallied to win the last six games, but missed the finals.
 When the Tigers were again lethargic in mid-1969, accusations of under-achievement arose and rumours that Hafey was on the way out circulated.
 The players rallied behind Hafey and finished the season strong, taking fourth place.
 The team won all three finals, taking a second premiership.

-After missing the playoffs in 1970, Hafey took the Tigers to the finals for the next five years.
+After missing the finals in 1970, Hafey took the Tigers to the finals for the next five years.
 Basing the team's strategy around all-out attack had drawbacks.
 Most famously, during the 1972 finals the team conceded the highest score ever, losing to Carlton in a shock upset.
 Hafey later said the defeat depressed him for many months, but it later became the motivation for back-to-back premierships in 1973 and 1974.
 By now, the aggressive attitude of the club both on and off the field had created resentment toward the club.
-A number of incidents during the 1973 Grand Final – the Windy Hill brawl, the attempted recruitment of John Pitura from South Melbourne and a poor reaction to Kevin Bartlett's failure to win the Brownlow medal – all focussed negative attention on the club.
+A number of incidents during the 1973 Grand Final – the Windy Hill brawl, the attempted recruitment of John Pitura from South Melbourne, and a poor reaction to Kevin Bartlett's failure to win the Brownlow medal – all focussed negative attention on the club.
 Hafey, however, used the resentment to his advantage, telling his players "it's Richmond against the world".

 Richmond showed signs of ageing in 1975, when they lost in the preliminary final.
-A raft of player departures made for a poor 1976 season, with the Tigers finishing seventh, Hafey's worst ever result.
-He was reappointed for 1977, but not unanimously (he had no contract with Richmond, instead being appointed on a year-to-year basis).
-When it leaked that Graeme Richmond, the club's powerbroker, had voted against Hafey's reappointment Hafey immediately resigned.
+A raft of player departures made for a poor 1976 season, with the Tigers finishing seventh, Hafey's worst-ever result.
+He was re-appointed for 1977, but not unanimously (he had no contract with Richmond, instead being appointed on a year-to-year basis).
+When it leaked that Graeme Richmond, the club's powerbroker, had voted against Hafey's reappointment, Hafey immediately resigned.